-Maximum Drainage Area (acres) to 100 linear feet of silt fence Range of Slope for a drainage area (%)
+Maximum Drainage Area (acres) to 100 linear Range of Slope for a drainage area (%)

+feet of silt fence

 0.5 <2%

 0.25 ≥ 2% but < 20%

 0.125 ≥ 20% but < 50%

 - (4) Inlet protection.
 Erosion and sediment control practices, such as boxed inlet protection, shall be installed to minimize sediment-laden water entering active storm drain systems.
-All inlets receiving runoff from drainage areas of one or more acres will require a sediment settling pond.
 Straw or hay bales are not acceptable forms of inlet protection. - (5) Off-site tracking of sediment and dust control.
 Best management practices must be implemented to ensure sediment is not tracked off-site and that dust is controlled.
 These best management practices must include, but are not limited to, the following: - A. Construction entrances shall be built and shall serve as the only permitted points of ingress and egress to the development area.
-These entrances shall be built of a stabilized pad of aggregate stone or recycled concrete or cement sized greater than 2" in diameter, placed over a geotextile fabric, and constructed in conformance with specifications in the most recent edition of the Rainwater and Land Development Manual. - B. Streets directly adjacent to construction entrances and receiving traffic from the development area, shall be cleaned daily to remove sediment tracked off-site.
+These entrances shall be built of a stabilized pad of aggregate stone or recycled

+- concrete or cement sized greater than 2" in diameter, placed over a geotextile fabric, and constructed in conformance with specifications in the most recent edition of the Rainwater and Land Development Manual. - B. Streets directly adjacent to construction entrances and receiving traffic from the development area, shall be cleaned daily to remove sediment tracked off-site.
 If applicable, the catch basins on these streets nearest to the construction entrances shall also be cleaned weekly.